sammyd/iOS8-day-by-day-book/manuscript/09-designated-initialisers.md

 and demonstrates how the different patterns work.
 It is part of the day-by-day repo on the ShinobiControls github at [github.com/ShinobiControls/iOS8-day-by-day](https://github.com/ShinobiControls/iOS8-day-by-day).
-If you have any questions about this topic, then Apple's Swift book is very thorough, or feel free to grab me on twitter - [@iwanymyrealname](https://twitter.com/iwanymyrealname)

-sam